Draggie306/CheatSheets/GCSE/source/Computer Science Paper 1&2 Cheat Sheet.md

 ### Anti-malware software

-Anti-malware detects installed malware, prevents malware from being installed and removes malware from a device.
+Anti-malware detects installed malware, prevents malware from being installed, and removes malware from a device.
 It scans through all files that are run or modified and sees if one matches a list of known malicious files.
-However, if the antimalware software is not updated, it may not be able to correctly identify new, zero-day threats to which the system is exposed.
+However, if the antimalware software is not regularly updated, it may not be able to correctly identify new, zero-day threats to which the system is exposed.

+> Nowadays, anti-malware software also uses **heuristics** - that identify suspicious behaviours in programs - to better catch and remove malware, even if it is not in the malicious file list.

 ### Firewalls

-Firewalls monitor traffic and allow it to pass through or deny it.
-It can be placed in front of the network, or can be placed in front of an individual device.
-Legitimate programs such as game servers require the firewall to allow a program or port (e.g. for a Minecraft Java server the default port is 25565) to communicate with other devices.
-Firewalls can be hardware or software-based, and as most things hardware-based firewalls are more effective but cost more than software-based implementations.
+Firewalls monitor traffic and decide whether to allow data to pass through or deny it.
+It can be placed in front of the network, or in front of an individual device.
+Legitimate programs, such as game servers, require the firewall to allow a program or port (e.g. for a Minecraft Java server, the default port is 25565) to communicate with other devices.
+Firewalls can be hardware or software-based, and (as with most things) hardware-based firewalls are more effective but cost more than software-based implementations.

 ### User access levels

-User access levels only allow a user to do certain things, including running software, accessing the Internet, installing new software and editing the accounts of other users.
+User access levels only allow a user to do certain things, such as running software, accessing the Internet but preventing the installation of new software or editing the accounts of other users.
 In a school, students will be denied access to managing other students and software, but will be allowed to access the Internet.
-Teachers will be allowed to manage students, and maybe the software installed.
+Teachers will be allowed to manage students, and maybe install new software.
 Finally, admins will be able to access everything.

-This reduces the risks as if a student downloads a virus, it will not be able to access any other device, as it is effectively isolated from managing network devices.
+This reduces the risks as if a student downloads a virus, it may not be able to access any other device, as it is effectively isolated from managing network devices.
 However, if an admin gets infected, it would mean disaster for the network...

 ### Passwords